Updated: February 2017 – FlashRouters has a brand new streaming player store featuring Rokus and other assorted media

 Best Roku Channels for Sports

-NBA Game Time – Stars, stars and more stars.
+NBA – Stars, stars and more stars.
 There is a reason the NBA is the world’s fastest growing sport with fans reaching every corner of the planet.
 NBA Game Time offers some great free content.
-Non-subscribers can use NBA Game Time can still use the Roku Channel for access to updates on stats in ongoing games for their fantasy team as well as past games, and there are even some recap videos, highlights, top 10s, things of this nature.
+Non-subscribers can use NBA channel on the Roku for access to updates on stats in ongoing games for their fantasy team as well as past games, and there are even some recap videos, highlights, top 10s, things of this nature.

-But for a serious basketball fan, the real appeal of NBA Game Time comes with the subscription; that’s where you get the live games.
+But for a serious basketball fan, the real appeal of the NBA channel comes with the subscription; that’s where you get the live games.
 However, those who get a League pass should make sure to pay attention to the blackout conditions, which vary depending on your location.
-Nonetheless, NBA Game Time is the best Roku channel for current and classic basketball coverage.
+Nonetheless, the is the best Roku channel for current and classic basketball coverage.

 MLB.tv – We’ve recently sung the praises of MLB.tv, but no discussion of Roku’s best sports channels would be complete without it, and any serious baseball fan will not want to weather the upcoming season without a subscription.

 The benefits of MLB.tv are plain as day: you can watch over 2430 games in HD quality, live or on demand.
 No baseball obsessive could possibly resist that sort of access, even if a full season MLB.tv subscription will run you about $130.
 According to my math, that’s about a nickel a game.
 Pretty amazing.
 And you can use the same subscription across many devices and platforms such as the iPad.
 Play Ball!